Cork IT

 Sacred Space on Campus

 The Chapel/Prayer Room (Room D155).
-Mass is celebrated here Monday, Thursday and Friday mornings at 8.40 am during the academic year.
-Please feel free to come here and reflect peacefully.
+Mass is celebrated here Monday, Thursday and Friday mornings at 8.40

-The contemplative space (first floor of the Student Centre) – this room provides a place for reflection or if you just want to get away and give yourself space in a peaceful environment –why not drop in?
+The contemplative space (first floor of the Student Centre) – this room provides a place for reflection or if you just

 The Information Desk